antimomentum/rootless-docker/ubuntu20/halo/README.md

     docker attach --detach-keys z 2308

+Press z to detach from the contianer without closing it.

 Note: While using a variable (i) lets us set things like the container name, the actual public destination port will be randomly assigned by the Linux kernel.